artseyio/thepaintbrush/README.md

 ## Commercial Licencing

 If you're interested in commercial licencing of our designs, please contact KemoNine for details.
 Their e-mail can be found in the git log.
 When contacting KemoNine please include (at a minimum) your name, your company/store's website, how you plan to sell the designs and why you'd like to sell the designs.

+*Please note: this applies to ANY sales that are not 'at cost' or would result in a profit (online stores, group buys, sales to friends, etc)*